Generic Name: lenalidomide (LEN-a-LID-oh-mide)

 - Severe and sometimes fatal liver problems have been reported in patients taking lenalidomide.
 Tell your doctor right away if you experience symptoms of liver problems (eg, dark urine; pale stools; severe or persistent nausea, loss of appetite, or stomach pain; unusual tiredness; yellowing of the skin or eyes).

-- Patients with multiple myeloma who use lenalidomide may be at increased risk of developing a second cancer.
+- Patients with multiple myeloma (MM) who receive melphalan, a blood stem cell transplant, and lenalidomide may be at increased risk of developing new cancers (eg, acute myelogenous leukemia, Hodgkin lymphoma).
 Discuss the benefits and risks of lenalidomide, as well as any questions or concerns, with your doctor.

 - Do not donate semen, sperm, or blood while taking lenalidomide, during breaks in treatment, or within 4 weeks after stopping lenalidomide.